 In Appenzell's towns kids play "barn" instead of "house," while Mom and Dad watch yodeling on TV.
 The dairy heritage is a point of local pride.
 Folk museums feature old-fashioned cheese-making demonstrations, peasant houses, fascinating embroidering machinery, cow art, and folk-craft demonstrations.

-Appenzell's highlight is a quaint and rustic old hut built into a cliff at about 5,000 feet, just below a peak called Ebenalp.
+Appenzell's highlight is a quaint and rustic old hut hanging off a cliff at about 5,000 feet, just below the ridge of the Ebenalp plateau.
 By chance it's more accessible than it should be — just a short hike down from the top of the Wasserauen cable car (five miles south of Appenzell town).

-From the summit where the lift leaves, you savor the 360-degree Alpine view and then head downhill.
-The trail leads through a prehistoric cave (slippery and dimly lit — hold the railing, and you'll soon return to daylight) and the 400-year-old Wildkirchli cave church (hermit monks lived and worshipped here from 1658 to 1853), to Berggasthaus Aescher, a guesthouse built precariously into the cliff.
+From the summit where the lift leaves you, savor the 360-degree Alpine view and then head downhill.
+The trail leads through a prehistoric cave (slippery and dimly lit — hold the railing, and you'll soon return to daylight) and the 400-year-old Wildkirchli cave church (hermit monks lived and worshipped here from 1658 to 1853), to Berggasthaus Aescher, a guesthouse built precariously into the cliff (its back wall is the rock itself).
 Originally a hut housing farmers, goats, and cows, in the mid-1800s Berggasthaus Aescher evolved into a guesthouse for pilgrims coming to the monks for spiritual guidance.
-Today, the hermit monks are long gone and it welcomes tourists communing with nature, offering hot, hearty plates of Rösti — Switzerland's addictive hash browns.

-From Ebenalp's sunny cliff-side perch, you can almost hear the cows munching on the far side of the valley.
-In the distance, nestled below Säntis' peak, is the isolated Seealpsee lake.
+From the Aescher's sunny cliffside perch, you can almost hear the cows munching on the far side of the valley.
+In the distance, nestled below Säntis' peak, is the isolated lake called "Seealpsee" ("Lakealp Lake").
+Sip your coffee on the deck, sheltered from drips by the gnarly overhang 100 feet above.
+The Berggasthaus Aescher has only rainwater (and no shower).
 Only the paragliders, like neon jellyfish, tag your world as 21st century.

 Those hermit monks may be long gone, but I can't think of a better place to commune with nature while immersed in traditional Swiss alpine culture than in a mountain hut high in Appenzell.